 You are here

-Carry-On Baggage Policy: US Airways allows each passenger to carry onboard the aircraft for free one (1) personal item and one (1) piece of carry-on luggage.
+For domestic flights, US Airways allows each passenger to carry onboard the aircraft for free one (1) personal item and one (1) piece of carry-on luggage.
 A personal item is a briefcase, laptop case or purse.
 Carry-on luggage dimensions may not exceed 14 x 9 x 22" and may weigh up to 40 pounds.
 On US Airways Express flights, your carry-on bag will be tagged, placed in the cargo bin and returned plane-side or in the jetway for you to pick up when you deplane.
-For more information, please visit the US Airways website.
+For more information about the baggage policy for domestic and international travel, please visit the US Airways website.

 - Most airlines charge a service fee if an airline representative books your ticket for you over the telephone or in person.
 To avoid paying this service fee, book your ticket online on the airline's website.